How To Embed a Google Calendar in Notion (2 Methods)

 You can’t edit your calendar

-When you embed your Google Calendar in Notion, you’re essentially creating a read-only view.
+When you embed Google Calendar in Notion, you’re essentially creating a read-only view.
 You can click on a specific event to see the description, and how long the meeting will last, but you’ll need to go to Google Calendar to see more information than that.

 You also won’t be able to add new meetings, move them around, or interact with them in any way.
 So even though you can see what meetings are coming up without leaving Notion, you won’t be able to make any changes to them without switching tabs.